gauthierj/dsm-webapi-client/README.md

 Roadmap :
 - **1.0.0-M2**: extract Spring configuration in a separate project and allow to use the framework without Spring at all.
 Expected for end of March 2016
 - **1.0.0-FINAL**: missing FileStation APIs (Favorites, thumbnail, MD5, compress / uncompress).
 Expected for end of June 2016.
 - **2.0.0-FINAL**: DownloadStation APIs.
-Expected for end of december 2016 (some milestone may be released earlier).
+Expected for end of december 2016 (some milestones may be released earlier).

-Advanced operations (MD5, compress/uncompress, ...) will be released later this year.

 # Build